 Best wishes, Victoria.

-#2 Updated by david rhodes almost 4 years ago
+#2 Updated by david rhodes about 4 years ago

 Thank you.
 Could you confirm that BHPS does not have an equivalent variable - it appears that the household level variable (FIHHMN) is a gross figure.
 Could you advise on the most appropriate way of constructing the equivalent HH level variable to hhnetinc1 in the BHPS?

-#3 Updated by david rhodes almost 4 years ago
+#3 Updated by david rhodes about 4 years ago

 I think I need to compute equivalent variables to netinc1 and hhnetinc1 with the BHPS - can you clarify what '31 rent rebate (NI only)' and '32 rate rebate (NI only - offset against rates)' mean please (p90 of the US user manual) with respect to replicating the US net income measure. ie. what do the notes in parenthesis mean.
 This query has now become an urgent one - please could you advise.
 Ditto on my linked query about self employment (#549).

-#4 Updated by Alita Nandi almost 4 years ago
+#4 Updated by Alita Nandi about 4 years ago

 1. For net income for BHPS please take a look at the net income files also available from the UKDA Study Number 3909